What is chemsex? - is it addictive and what are the risks for physical and mental health?

 Mephedrone is another powerful stimulant.
 It is snorted, swallowed, or injected.
 It can lead to a euphoric feeling with increased sensitivity and high energy levels.
 The effect usually lasts a couple of hours, and users often re-dose to maintain the high.

-Mephedrone increases the heart-rate, creating a rise in the risk of a heart attack.
+Mephedrone increases the heart-rate, creating a rise risk of a heart attack.
 It can also lead to the user feeling agitated and anxious.
 Mixing mephedrone with other drugs increases the dangers associated with sexualised drug use.

 GHB (Gamma Hydroxybutyrate) / GBL (Gamma-Butyrolactone)